TiagoLinharess/sdk-ios-sharpnez-core/README.md

 # SharpnezCore

 ## What is?
 ### SharpnezCore is a Core module for iOS development.
-This module provides support codes, is still on the beginning of the development, will have more features soon
+This module provides support codes for Strings, Dates, Errors and more.

 ## Installing via cocoapods